Kerry Blue Terrier

 Are Kerry Blue Terriers Good with Other Pets?
 Kerry Blue Terriers often prefer to be the only dog in the household.
 They can be territorial or aggressive with other dogs.
 Kerries are likely to chase and injure or kill cats, rabbits, and other small animals.

 An alert nature makes the Kerry Blue Terrier a trustworthy watchdog.
-The breed's use through history includes guarding farms and homes against intruders, and the protective instinct remains.
-Though they'll alert you to visitors, they aren't guard dogs.
+The breed’s use through history includes guarding farms and homes against intruders, and the protective instinct remains.
+But though they’ll alert you to visitors, they aren’t guard dogs.

 Indoor With enough exercise, the Kerry Blue is a well-behaved indoor companion.
-A Kerry may be able to live in an apartment if he is provided with plenty of exercise and the opportunity to play outdoors—but barking may be a concern.
+A Kerry may be able to live in an apartment if he gets plenty of exercise and the opportunity to play outdoors—but barking may be a concern.

 Exercise At least an hour of exercise per day is necessary for this energetic terrier.
-Without enough exercise, Kerry Blues may become destructive, barky, or difficult to manage.
+Without enough exercise, Kerry Blues may become destructive, engage in nuisance barking, or become difficult to manage.
 Mental stimulation is also important for this intelligent breed.